nhsbsa-data-analytics/coffee-and-coding/README.md

 ### Tools

 We will utilise [Binder](https://mybinder.org/v2/gh/sfdsa/HEAD) as a free online interactive environment to execute code in online.
-If you are playing along, depending on the session then please launch either a:
+If you are playing along, depending on the session then please launch either:

 * JupyterLab instance [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nhsbsa-data-analytics/coffee-and-coding/HEAD?urlpath=lab)
 * RStudio instance [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nhsbsa-data-analytics/coffee-and-coding/HEAD?urlpath=rstudio)

+We also use GitHub Actions to automate the Binder build process.

 ---

 ### Sessions

-Our next session is organised for 22nd September and we are actively looking for volunteers to plan and host future sessions.
+Our next session is organised for 20th October and we are actively looking for volunteers to plan and host future sessions.
 Please refer to [this guide](CONTRIBUTING.md) when adding new content.

 | Date (* next session) | Host             | Title                                                      |
 | :-------------------- | :--------------  | :--------------------------------------------------------- |